ntanveer/react-library/README.md

 # React Library
-This is a library of reusable controls built using reactJS.
+This is a library of reusable controls built using reactJS and MaterializeCSS.